 At any given time, 25% to 30% of London’s population have a skin condition which could benefit from medical care.
 They book over 2 million GP appointments related to this need throughout the year.

-Of all specialities, dermatology is as popular in the private sector.
-To a degree for natural reasons, although there are practical causes.
+Of all specialities, dermatology is as popular as any in the private sector and there are there are practical reasons.

 GPs try to help and may be knowledgeable but the reality is they often receive no more than a week’s dermatological training during undergraduate and postgraduate studies.
 There is also a shortage of consultant dermatologists within the NHS.

-Compared to other specialities which might deal with less than 100 varying conditions, dermatologists deal with over 1000 and with increased prevalence of key conditions.
+Compared to other specialities which might deal with less than 100 varying conditions, dermatologists deal with around 2000 and with increased prevalence of key conditions.
 The rise of skin cancer a notable contributor.

 The combination of factors may seem a perfect storm, yet the NHS manage to do a remarkable job.
 There are still possibilities of misdiagnosis, delayed, or inconvenient appointments, or delayed treatment.